coopersimpson/android-news/README.md

   - Used for this app to implement best and modern practice, material3 components provide easy to use and clean interfaces out of the box
 - [Gradle](https://developer.android.com/build/gradle-build-overview)
   - Build tool, transforms our source code into an executable application
   - Used to build our application, and manage buildVariants and productFlavors.
-The develop productFlavor in this app includes a button to purge our Room DB cache
+The develop productFlavor in this app includes a button to purge our Room DB cache.
+Code minification and resource shrinking is configured in the gradle file and proguard file for use in the release buildVariant (uses [R8](https://developer.android.com/topic/performance/app-optimization/enable-app-optimization))
 - [LeakCanary](https://square.github.io/leakcanary/)
   - Memory leak detection library for Android
   - Used in our debug build type to detect any memory leaks in the application